batuhanfaik/itu-cmpe/docs/source/user/Zeynep Yetistiren.rst

 - Staff ids must be unique for each staff.
 - Entered staff id must be in present in the people table.
 - Fields other than staff id are optional.
+- Manager name and department attributes cannot be longer than 40 chars.

 There is no restriction for the delete operation.